Unemployment in Kerala: Economic

 Kerala's economy is primarily based on the concept of "democratic socialist welfare state".
 Some, such as Financial Express, use the term "Money Order Economy".
-The Economy of Kerala significantly depends upon its service sector.
+The economy of Kerala significantly depends upon its service sector.
 In 2019–20, the service sector contributed around 63% of the state's GSVA, compared to 28% by industrial sector, and 8% by agricultural sector.
-In the period between 1960 to 2020, Kerala's economy was gradually shifting from an agrarian economy into a service-based one.
-Only 27.3% of the families in Kerala depend upon agriculture for their livelihood, which is also the least curresponding rate in India.
+In the period between 1960 and 2020, Kerala's economy was gradually shifting from an agrarian economy into a service-based one.
+Only 27.3% of the families in Kerala depend upon agriculture for their livelihood, which is also the least corresponding rate in India.
 In 2015–16 the figures were 63.66% for service sector, 24.27% for industrial sector, and 12.07% for agricultural sector.
 The state's per-capita income is much higher than the national average of India.
 This has fuelled internal migration to Kerala for low-end jobs, even as Keralites have emigrated—mostly to the Gulf countries—in search of better-paying jobs.
 The Kerala Economy is therefore also largely dependent on trade in services and resulted remittances.
 In 2012, the state was the highest receiver of overall remittances to India which stood at Rs.
-49,965 Crore (31.2% of the State's GDP), followed by Tamil Nadu, Punjab and Uttar Pradesh.
+499.65 billion (31.2% of the state's GDP), followed by Tamil Nadu, Punjab and Uttar Pradesh.

-The state's service sector which accounts for around 65% of its revenue is mainly based upon its Hospitality industry, Tourism, Ayurveda&Medical Services, Pilgrimage, Information technology, Transportation, Financial sector, and Education.
-Major initiatives under the industrial sector include Cochin Shipyard, Shipbuilding, Oil refinery, Software Industry, Coastal mineral industries, food processing, marine products processing, and Rubber based products.
-The primary sector of the state is mainly based upon Cash crops.
-Kerala produces a significant amount of national output of the cash crops such as Coconut, Tea, Coffee, pepper, Natural rubber, Cardamom, and Cashew in India.
+The state's service sector which accounts for around 65% of its revenue is mainly based upon its hospitality industry, tourism, ayurveda and medical services, pilgrimage, information technology, transportation, financial sector, and education.
+Major initiatives under the industrial sector include Cochin Shipyard, shipbuilding, oil refinery, software industry, coastal mineral industries, food processing, marine products processing, and rubber-based products.
+The primary sector of the state is mainly based upon cash crops.
+Kerala produces a significant amount of national output of the cash crops such as coconut, tea, coffee, pepper, natural rubber, cardamom, and cashew in India.
 The cultivation of food crops began to reduce since the 1950s.
-The Migrant labourers in Kerala are a significant workforce in its industrial and agricultural sectors.
-Being home to only 1.18% of the total land area of India and 2.75% of its population, Kerala contributes more than 4% to the Gross Domestic Product of India.
+The migrant labourers in Kerala are a significant workforce in its industrial and agricultural sectors.
+Being home to only 1.18% of the total land area of India and 2.75% of its population, Kerala contributes more than 4% to the gross domestic product of India.